stefanuddenberg/python_for_bcs/bcog_200_final_project_assignment.md

 ### Run As-Is Requirement

-Above all else, Final Projects are required to run as-is on our graders' computers.
-If you use any packages outside of the standard library, you will need a `requirements.txt` file that specifies the packages needed, and instructions in your documentation for any other particularities of your required environment setup.
+I mentioned it earlier in the "Warning" block above, but it bears repetition: above all else, Final Projects are required to run _as-is_ on our graders' computers.
+If you use _any_ packages outside of the standard library, you will _need_ a `requirements.txt` file that specifies the packages needed, and instructions in your documentation for any other particularities of your required environment setup.

 **_Any Final Project that does not run will receive zero credit._**